RWilliamsCoding/trumpvsharris/README.md

 The US Election is one of the biggest elections in the world.

 [Wikipedia](https://en.wikipedia.org/wiki/Voter_turnout_in_United_States_presidential_elections) shows over 158 Million people turning out to vote in the 2020 election.
-With the 2024 election possibly going to bring an even bigger turnout, it's one of the most impactful decisions you will make.
+With the 2024 election potentially bringing an even larger turnout, it's one of the most impactful decisions you will make.
 The good news is we're here to help.

 ![GitHub last commit](https://img.shields.io/github/last-commit/RWilliamsCoding/trumpvsharris?style=for-the-badge&labelColor=grey&color=red)
 ![GitHub contributors](https://img.shields.io/github/contributors/RWilliamsCoding/trumpvsharris?style=for-the-badge&labelColor=grey&color=orange)